catarak/creating-digital-instruments-in-max/README.md

 ### Pacing / Duration
 4 hours total
 #### Part 1
-* ~15 min - Introduction to Workshop.
-What is a musical instrument?
+* ~30 min - Introduction to Workshop.
+  * What is a musical instrument?
-* ~10 min - Introduction to Max & example works
+  * What is Max and what can you do with it?
+Show example works.
-* ~15 min - Get aquainted with the Max interface
+  * Get aquainted with the Max interface
 * ~50 min - The basics of manipulation a sound file
   * How to play back a sound file
   * Adjust speed, switch between files